Immediate answers, any hour

 Nothing, honestly — your memory is enough to start.
 If you want to feel prepared, the useful things are the ones already in your kitchen drawer: pay stubs, schedules, the termination letter, texts and emails, names of people who saw what you saw.
 The conversation will surface what matters; you don’t need to guess in advance.

-What happens on the video call?
+What happens after the conversation?

 What if I’m not sure what my issue is called?